-Trains suspended, people warned away from the coastline as Typhoon Saola churns toward south China
+Typhoon Saola churns toward south China, suspending transport and delaying the school year

 Other typical safety precautions include recalling fishing boats to port and moving people who work on coastal fish and shrimp farms further inland, but no figures on evacuations were immediately released.

 As the storm moved closer to Hong Kong, the city's leader, John Lee, said in a Facebook post that he had requested various government departments to plan ahead and urged residents to take precautionary measures.

-Many students were due to begin their new school year on Friday, and it was unclear whether they would be able to do so.
+The Hong Kong Observatory plans to issue a No. 8 typhoon signal, the third-highest warning under the city’s weather system, for early Friday, and schools will be suspended that day, Chief Secretary Eric Chan said during a news conference.

-The Hong Kong Observatory warned of squally showers, strengthening winds and a possible storm surge in low-lying areas of the crowded financial center.
+The observatory warned of squally showers, strengthening winds and a possible storm surge in low-lying areas of the crowded financial center.
 It urged residents to avoid water sports and stay away from coastal areas.

 Saola passed just south of Taiwan on Wednesday before turning to mainland China, with the storm’s outer bands hitting the island’s southern cities with heavy rain and strong winds.